leenabhandari/meme-emotion/README.md

 4. Run Train Emotion Recognition notebook to get model_weights.h5

 To generate meme-

-5. Finally, open MEME - generator notebook.
+1. Finally, open MEME - generator notebook.
-6. Run step 3 to fetch lates news articles.
+2. Run step 3 to fetch lates news articles.
 Here, you can change country(in,us,etc.) and category(antertainment,business,etc.).
-7. Finally getMeme() function generates the memes.
+3. Finally getMeme() function generates the memes.
+It uses the helper function generateResult() to combine prediction and video clips.